SherryYang1122/DroneSynthesis2DOA/README.md

 Maintainer: Name / GitHub Handle

 ## 📝 Citation
-If you use this project in your research, please cite:
+If you use any files of this repository, please cite:

-Reference:
-xxxxxx
+Yang, X., Naylor, P. A., Doclo, S., Bitzer, J., "NEURAL DRONE LOCALIZATION EXPLOITING SIGNAL SYNTHESIS OF REAL-WORLD AUDIO DATA", Eusipco 2025, Italy